-Chiropractors work their best to align your spine.
+Chiropractors work their best to align your spine through chiropractic therapy and treatment.
 Your poor posture is the primary reason why your spine becomes misaligned and moves from its proper position.
 As your spine dislocates from its position, you may experience discomfort and pain.

 Let’s take a look at what chiropractors do to relieve you of your joints, back, and muscle pain.